 Here’s a free knit hat pattern from Berroco that creates so much texture using a broken rib stitch.

 This Fair Isle hat knitting pattern is a good project for intermediate knitters.
-Fair Isle knitting is stranded knitting.
-This means you’ll be knitting with two strands of yarn, but not like mosaic knitting.
+Fair Isle knitting is stranded knitting, which means knitting with two color strands of yarn, but not like mosaic knitting.

 When you knit this pattern you’ll be knitting with two colors.
 As such, you’ll need to know how to change colors when knitting in the round.
-You’ll also need to know how to slip-slip-knit (SSK), yarn overs (YO), and a centered double decrease.
+You’ll also need to know yarn overs (YO), how to slip slip knit (ssk), and a centered double decrease (cdd).